HoneyDrive/HoneyDrive/src/metrics/README.md

 That's it!
 You will get all the information in the supplied `.json` file, with delays corresponding to the time difference given by `timestamp` in the `json` file.

+### The CarAction **value** property<a name="CarActionValue"></a>

+The `value` property in `CarAction` contains the value given by the car for the specific event.
+Since this value can be multiple different types of data, it is set to be a Java `Object`.

+To use the value, you need to cast it to the type you expect it to be.

+Shown below is the information presented by the [OpenXC GitHub page](https://github.com/openxc/openxc-message-format):

+#### steering_wheel_angle
+numerical, -600 to +600 degrees
+10Hz
+#### torque_at_transmission
+numerical, -500 to 1500 Nm
+10Hz
+#### engine_speed
+numerical, 0 to 16382 RPM
+10Hz
+#### vehicle_speed
+numerical, 0 to 655 km/h (this will be positive even if going in reverse as it's not a velocity, although you can use the gear status to figure out direction)
+10Hz
+#### accelerator_pedal_position
+percentage
+10Hz
+#### parking_brake_status
+boolean, (true == brake engaged)
+1Hz, but sent immediately on change
+#### brake_pedal_status
+boolean (True == pedal pressed)
+1Hz, but sent immediately on change
+#### transmission_gear_position
+states: first, second, third, fourth, fifth, sixth, seventh, eighth, ninth, tenth, reverse, neutral 1Hz, but sent immediately on change
+#### gear_lever_position
+states: neutral, park, reverse, drive, sport, low, first, second, third, fourth, fifth, sixth, seventh, eighth, ninth, tenth 1Hz, but sent immediately on change
+#### odometer
+Numerical, km 0 to 16777214.000 km, with about .2m resolution 10Hz
+#### ignition_status
+states: off, accessory, run, start
+1Hz, but sent immediately on change
+#### fuel_level
+percentage
+2Hz
+#### fuel_consumed_since_restart
+numerical, 0 - 4294967295.0 L (this goes to 0 every time the vehicle restarts, like a trip meter) 10Hz
+#### door_status
+Value is State: driver, passenger, rear_left, rear_right.
+Event is boolean: true == ajar
+1Hz, but sent immediately on change
+#### headlamp_status
+boolean, true is on
+1Hz, but sent immediately on change
+#### high_beam_status
+boolean, true is on
+1Hz, but sent immediately on change
+#### windshield_wiper_status
+boolean, true is on
+1Hz, but sent immediately on change
+#### latitude
+numerical, -89.0 to 89.0 degrees with standard GPS accuracy 1Hz
+#### longitude
+numerical, -179.0 to 179.0 degrees with standard GPS accuracy 1Hz

 ## Code maintainance

 ![Class diagram](https://raw.githubusercontent.com/HoneyDrive/HoneyDrive/testing/DataReading/src/metrics/Images/classdiagram.png)

+A class implementing `IDataReader` will read car data events from somewhere, and for each event it will create a `CarAction` object.
+`ReadFromOpenXCFile` is an example of a class implementing `IDataReader`.
+It will read a `json` file from the disk.

+Other classes can subscribe/listen to new `CarAction` objects being created.
+If you want to immediately read in all the car data, you can listen to `CarAction`.

+A class implementing `IDataStreamer` will somehow create a delayed `CarAction` object to match the car event timestamp property.

+`DataStreamSimulator` is a class that implements `IDataStreamer`.
+It listens to `CarAction`, and then relays the `CarAction` objects to match the car event timestamp property.

+If a class wants to listen to `CarAction`, the class must implement `IActionListener`, and register itself through `CarAction`s
+`addCreatedListener` method.

+If a class wants to listen to delayed `CarAction`s, the class must implement `IStreamListener`, and register itself through `IDataStreamer`s
+`addStreamListener` method.

 ### CarAction